ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_1/README.md

 		toolbar: 'insert'
 	});

-The above CKEDITOR.ui.addButton function call created a button named `'Abbr'` with the following properties:
+The above {@linkapi CKEDITOR.ui.addButton CKEDITOR.ui.addButton} function call created a button named `'Abbr'` with the following properties:

  * `label` &ndash; the textual part of the button (if visible) and its tooltip.
  * `command` &ndash; the command to be executed once the button is activated.
 This is the command we created in the previous step.